 Let’s start with the obvious and most direct reason we should be concerned.
 People in Africa have some of their closest family and friends living in the United States.
-So, of course I'm going to worry about the possibility of my brother, cousin or niece being shot or killed by the police just because of their skin colour.
+So, of course I'm going to worry about the possibility of my brother, cousin, or niece being shot or killed by the police just because of their skin colour.
 This is especially hard for those of us with loved ones an ocean and continent away, where we can't do much to help.

 2. Racism Poses Obstacles to Our Academic Prosperity.

 One of my neighbours dreams of furthering his studies in one of the world's top universities.
-He's smart enough and athletic enough to get a scholarship, but with all that is happening in America, him—and other young African kids like him—now have to think twice about joining the most prestigious universities in the world (such as MIT, Stanford, and any of the Ivy League schools).
+He's smart enough and athletic enough to get a scholarship, but with all that is happening in America, he—and other young African kids like him—will now have to think twice about joining the most prestigious universities in the world (such as MIT, Stanford, and any of the Ivy League schools).
 The United States' glaring racism is making deserving teenagers and families in Africa worry about something that should have been cheerfully celebrated.

 As if that’s not enough, we have some of that same racism reflected at U.S. embassies in our African countries.
 This discrimination is obvious when we are applying for visas.
 We have to worry.

 Our careers are also at stake.
 All those international conferences, awards, and career opportunities in the United States are not sounding so exciting at the moment.
 Although some of the prominent speakers, participants, and organizers of those international events come from Africa, we still don't feel as welcomed as we should.